Why Scottish Highlanders?

 Meet the Fold

-Set off in one of our bespoke Landrovers for a Vineyard Experience and you’ll discover there is more to our Holy Grail vineyard than just vines and a breathtaking view.
-Taste the Holy Grail Shiraz onsite and say Hi to Brutus and his ladies on the way back to Cellar Door for a tasting in our private tasting room.
+Set off in one of our bespoke Landrovers for a Vineyard Experience and you’ll discover there is more to our Holy Grail Vineyard than just vines and a breathtaking view.
+Taste the Holy Grail Shiraz onsite and say hello to Brutus and his ladies on the way back to Cellar Door for a tasting in our private tasting room.

 Special Feeding Time